 The City of Sanford will concentrate Community Development funding and improvements within City Commission District Two during the 2015-2019 Consolidated Planning Period.
 District Two includes the Goldsboro and Georgetown neighborhoods.
 Both neighborhoods have high concentrations of minorities and low and moderate income households.

-According to the PR-26 Report, \$311,647.40 has been expended in FY 2018-2019.
+Approximately 26% of the CDBG allocations was spent in District Two.
+According to the PR-26 Report, \$122,570 has been expended in FY 2019 (October 1 2019 - September 30, 2020).